-Based on historical aerial photographs, the project site has been part of the school's play field since at least 1952 (HistoricAerials.com).
-Additionally, a review of the USGS Torrance 7.5-minute topographic map from 1934 shows the site as vacant, undeveloped land, which suggests that no agricultural use existed on the project site prior to the construction of the school.
+Based on an aerial photograph from 1952, the site appears to have been vacant, undeveloped land, which indicates that no agricultural use existed on the project site prior to the construction of the school.
 Therefore, there are no potential environmental concerns from historical agriculture on the project site.